 The Brown Recluse inhabit the south and south-central states from Georgia through Texas and north to Wisconsin.
-A few years ago it was common belief that there were no brown recluse spider populations in neither California or Florida.
-Unfortunately this is changing, recent evidence suggest that the brown recluse spider is expanding across the US and there may already be a thriving population in both Florida and California.
+A few years ago it was common belief that there were no brown recluse spider populations in either California or Florida.
+Unfortunately this is changing; recent evidence suggests that the brown recluse spider is expanding across the U.S. and there may already be a thriving population in both Florida and California.

 Brown recluse spiders usually bite only when they become trapped next to the victim’s skin.
 Bites occur either when sleeping humans roll onto the spider or put on clothes into which the spider has crawled.
 Typically bites occur under clothing, mostly on the thigh, upper arm, or lateral torso, less often on the neck.